 An acquirer may exchange its share-based payment awards (replacement awards) for awards held by employees of the acquiree.
 Exchanges of share options or other share-based payment awards in conjunction with a business combination are accounted for as modifications of share-based payment awards in accordance with Ind AS 102, Share-based Payment.
 If the acquirer replaces the acquiree awards, either all or a portion of the market-based measure of the acquirer's replacement awards shall be included in measuring the consideration transferred in the business combination.

-Paragraphs B57-B62 provide guidance on how to allocate the market-based measure.
+market-based measure.